Home / World Top Cities

 Frequently Asked Questions

-What is metro area population of Rio de Janeiro 2022?
+What is the metro area population of Rio de Janeiro in 2024?

-Rio de Janeiro is the capital of the state of Rio de Janeiro, Brazil's third-most populous state.
-Rio de Janeiro, or Rio, is the capital of the State of Rio de Janeiro and the second-largest city of Brazil.
+Rio de Janeiro is located in Brazil and serves as the capital of the state of Rio de Janeiro, which is the third-most populous state in the country.
+It is the second-largest city in Brazil, after São Paulo.

 References